horizon-eda/horizon/README.md

 Double-click `horizon-prj-mgr.exe` in the directory that you opened the command window in.
 You should now see a window titled "Horizon project manager".
-Click on the application icon in the top left corner, and add the pool you've set up in the preferences dialog.
+Click on the application icon in the top left corner, and add the pool you've set up.
 Now, you're ready to create a project and use the interactive manipulator.

+### Launch the pool manager
+Double-click `horizon-pool-mgr.exe` in the directory that you opened the command window in.
+You can use the pool manager to create and edit Pool items such as Units, Entities, Symbols and the like.

 ## Linux